rails/rails/guides/source/working_with_javascript.md

 ### link_to

 [`link_to`](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to)
-is a helper that assits with generating links.
+is a helper that assists with generating links.
 It has a `:remote` option you can use like this:

 ```